 When asked about the massive costs involved with fighting the government, Ms. Lucy-Elizabeth Tatum-Stonehousefelder grinned.

-According to Ms. Millbright, the case will land in the Supreme Court, and she expects the battle to last for several years.
+For its part, Minnesota is considering a counter lawsuit to the Twin Cities counter lawsuit of the original Twin Cities lawsuit.
+Experts expect this legal recursiveness to continue for the foreseeable future.
+And according to Ms. Millbright, the case will land in the Supreme Court, and she expects the battle to last for several years.